openutil/docker-sftp-server/README.md

 # Docker SFTP Server

-This dockerfile will allow you to spawn SFTP servers.
+This dockerfile will allow you to create many SFTP servers.
 The data saved in the SFTP servers can be accessed from the host.

-Authentication can be set up so that you can login to all servers while your customers can only access their own.
-Each server contains one user, and runs on a specific port.
+Authentication can be set up so that:

+- You can log into all servers.
+- Your customers can only log into their server.

 ### Quickstart